NFT Licenses

 Last updated

-By default, users are typically limited to remixing NFTs they own to create new NFT derivative works.
-However, to enhance IP liquidity, 1Combo offers diverse NFT licensing methods enabling NFT holders to grant others permission to use their NFTs and create new NFT derivative works.
-Here, we highlight two such methods.
+To enhance IP liquidity, 1Combo offers diverse NFT licensing methods enabling NFT holders to grant others permission to use their NFTs and create new NFT derivative works.
+Here, we highlight the default one.

 The optimal solution for maximizing IP liquidity is to tokenize NFT license and then build a decentralized NFT license liquidity market.
-Among various tokenization methods, 1Combo prioritizes the one based on the Bonding Curve to issue shares of NFT license.
+Among various tokenization methods, 1Combo prioritizes the one (known as NRC20) based on the Bonding Curve to issue shares of NFT license.

-In this approach, the holder or a delegated individual of a specific NFT can activate its NFT Share, allowing anyone to buy and sell shares of the NFT license.
+In this approach, the holder of a specific NFT can activate its NFT Share, allowing anyone to buy and sell shares of the NFT license.
 If a user purchases a share of a specific NFT, even if they don't own that NFT, they can use up one share to obtain permission to remix that NFT with others to create a new derivative work.

 As mentioned above, the sold shares of an NFT can be in two states: unused and used.
 If we denote the unused sold shares of an NFT as S and the used ones as D, then the price for the next NFT share adheres to the following Bonding Curve formula.
 Users can freely buy or sell unused shares at the price calculated by this formula.